 Certifications and transcripts are now incorporated in the inactive salesperson license application.

-Nonetheless if more than the needed number has been completed from various accredited institutions, the candidate may want to limit the number of core courses utilized for pre-licensing credit.
+Nonetheless, if more than the needed number has been completed from various accredited institutions, the candidate may want to limit the number of core courses utilized for pre-licensing credit.
 The hours can be saved as well applied for real estate license renewal.

 The candidate should file the Application for an Inactive Salesperson License (TREC Form ISL-1) once the general qualifications, which include educational requirements, have been met.
 The form can be accessed from the commission’s website or reproduce the copy in Appendix B.

 Beginning Dec.
-1, 2011, e-mail address, telephone number as well as current mailing address must be provided in the application.
+1, 2011, e-mail address, telephone number, as well as current mailing address, must be provided in the application.
 While the application is pending, the commission must be notified of any change in the said information.

 A list of criminal offenses (felonies as well as misdemeanors, except traffic violations), employment history for the last five years, and driver’s license number should also be provided before Dec.
 1, 2011.
 If the application is tendered after Sept.
 1, 1995, the Social Security number of the applicant is needed but is kept confidential.
 Social Security numbers are not kept confidential for applications submitted before Sept.
 1, 1995.
-All other info contain in the form may become public record.
+All other info contained in the form may become public record.

 For reasons discussed the following section, a candidate with criminal records (felony as well as misdemeanor convictions apart from traffic violations) may want to file a Request for Moral Character Determination (TREC Form MCD-5) (Appendix D) before filing an inactive license application.

 Upon the submission and signing of the application form, the commission is authorized to investigate any info deemed necessary.
 To verify the criminal record of the candidate, the DPS is contacted.
 To confirm if a student loan is in default, the Texas Guaranteed Student Loan Corporation (TGSLC) is contacted.
 When a licensee defaults on a TGSLC-guaranteed student loan, state law prohibits the renewal of license more than once.
 The Attorney General’s Office may also be contacted by the commission with regard to unpaid child support.
-If the individual is delinquent in paying child support, Issuance of real estate license can be done, but not renewal.
+If the individual is delinquent in paying child support, Issuance of real estate license can be done, but not the renewal.

 A felony or serious misdemeanor convict may be ineligible for a real estate license.
 Prior to the filing of any other paperwork with the commission, the act provides for a determination of moral character.
 A $25 filing fee is required for the Request for Moral Character form (Appendix D).
 The form need not be filed if there is no criminal record.